-Prince William Admits He Was ‘Angry’ When His Mother Died And How He Is Continuing Her Memory
+Prince William Admits He Was ‘Angry’ When His Mother Died, And How He Is Continuing Her Memory

-This week Prince William revealed more of the emotions he felt when he lost his mother, while speaking to a boy at the London-based charity, that Princess Diana was a royal patron of, and is he.
+This week, Prince William revealed more of the emotions he felt when he lost his mother while speaking to a boy at the London-based charity that Princess Diana was a royal patron of, and now he is as well.
 What did William reveal and why is his late mother, Princess Diana, on his mind in 2017?

 The Daily Telegraph reported that while William was working at Child Bereavement UK, he honestly expressed some of his own difficult feelings of loss at losing his mother.
-The mother of the pre-teen boy, Lorna Ireland, stated that William told her son that he was only 15 when he lost his mum, Prince Harry was 12.
-She said that he told her 12-year-old that when he was a teen, he was “very angry and found it very difficult to talk about” Princess Diana’s death.
+The mother of the pre-teen boy, Lorna Ireland, stated that William told her son that he was only 15 when he lost his mum and Prince Harry was 12.
+She said that Prince William told her 12-year-old that when he was a teen, he was “very angry and found it very difficult to talk about” Princess Diana’s death.
 Ireland felt that William’s words were special.

 “It was very personal and it was very special.”